Note

 Thermal Transport in Groundwater#

-The residence time distribution for thermal transport is related to the aquifer pore volume distribution through:
+The residence time for thermal transport relates to the aquifer pore volume distribution through:

 \[t_{residence} = \frac{V_{pore} \cdot R_f}{Q}\]